markanthonyuy/markanthonyuy.github.io/README.md

 Dear future self,

-You messed up your repository!
+You messed up this repository!
 Idiot!

 Your branch [v2](https://github.com/markanthonyuy/markanthonyuy.github.io/tree/v2) is now your nextjs dev while the branch [master](https://github.com/markanthonyuy/markanthonyuy.github.io/tree/master) is the output file of nextjs SSG.
 Please remember that.